grange85/ahfow-www/about/style-guide/index.md

 : Always _and_ unless Damon & Naomi or Dean & Britta

 Damon & Naomi
-: Always with an ampersand when talking about the band, if talking about the members then use _and_ so: _Damon & Naomi played a show_ but _Damon & Naomi hung around afterwards to sign things_
+: Always with an ampersand when talking about the band, if talking about the members then use _and_ so: _Damon & Naomi played a show_ but _Damon and Naomi hung around afterwards to sign things_

 Dean & Britta
-: Always with an ampersand when talking about the band, if talking about the members then use _and_ so: _Dean & Britta have a new single_ but _Dean & Britta are always friendly_
+: Always with an ampersand when talking about the band, if talking about the members then use _and_ so: _Dean & Britta have a new single_ but _Dean and Britta are always friendly_

 Britta Phillps and Dean Wareham
 : Treat as two individuals rather than a band so always _and_ not _&_